xyproto/orbiton/README.md

 The `O_THEME` environment variable is an exception to the claim that `o` is configuration-free, but it is completely optional.

-For using ie. the Synthwave theme, the `/usr/bin/sw` symlink can be used, or this can be added to `~/.profile`:
+For using ie. the Synthwave theme, the `/usr/bin/sw` symlink to `/usr/bin/o` can be used, or this can be added to `~/.profile`:

     export O_THEME=synthwave